March is National Nutrition Month!

 By Nicole Muller, Dietetic Intern at Meredith College and the Duke Lifestyle & Weight Management Center Nutrition Team.

 Every March, the Academy of Nutrition and Dietetics celebrates nutrition and food and encourages everyone to spend some time learning how to make the best choices for themselves!
 This year’s theme is “Personalize Your Plate“.
-Through each bite of food you eat, you nourish and fuel your body.
-Although it may seem simple in theory, we all know choosing nutritious foods can be difficult, especially when we have so many other things to think about.
+You nourish and fuel your body through each bite of food you eat.
+Although it may seem simple in theory, choosing nutritious foods can be difficult, especially when we have many other things to think about.
 Fortunately, there are many ways to make healthy choices easy choices.

 Planning and Shopping

 - Planning meals may seem like it takes up too much time, but once you do it for the week, you are set!
-Take some time each week when you are relaxed and can focus and think about what you would like to make.
-For some inspiration, look at your grocery store’s weekly ad for sales.
+Take some time each week when you are relaxed and can focus and think about what you want to make.
+For inspiration, look at your grocery store’s weekly ad for sales.
 See what you have in your pantry or freezer that you can use.
 If you have favorite healthy recipes from family, friends, or the Internet, print them out and make a cookbook.
-This way you always have favorites to fall back on when you are lacking inspiration.
+This way, you always have favorites to fall back on when you lack inspiration.

 - When you have decided what to eat for the week, make a list!
 This keeps you organized and focused when you go to the grocery store.